-In-Class assignments: Students will be asked to either engage in a discussion or write a short essay, based on the assigned readings for the week.
+Unannounced Quizzes/Discussion(s): Students will be asked to either engage in a discussion (group) or take a quiz (individual) based on the assigned readings for the week.
+There will be at least 4 such assignments and I plan to drop the lowest score.